 Is two hours of TV the best thing for her?
 No, but on this day it was, because the trade-off was positive time with Mom.

 There will be seasons of life when you need to lower your expectations even more.
-I mean really, really low.
-Let go of everything that is not essential.
+I mean really, really low, letting go of everything that is not essential.
 Is everyone fed and clothed?
-(Wearing last night’s pjs DOES count as being clothed, by the way!)
+(Wearing last night’s pjs DOES count, by the way!)
 Good, then you’ve done your job today.
 Last spring when we took in another baby, I used this three-step plan for survival:

 - Don’t get dressed unless you’re going somewhere.

 - Don’t go anywhere unless you need to or want to.

 - If you do need to go but don’t want to, then wait until someone else is home to stay with the kids so you can go alone.
 If that’s possible, it’s a wonderful thing.